 When it comes to Lincoln Memorial penny key dates, rarities and varieties, a minor variation on a coin can result in a big difference in the value.
-Although there are no key dates, there are a few varieties for the Lincoln Memorial pennies that were minted from 1959 through today.
+Although there are no key dates, there are a few varieties for the Lincoln Memorial pennies minted from 1959 through today.
 While there are hundreds of Lincoln cent varieties out there, I have listed the more popular ones here.
-Read the descriptions carefully and study the photos to see if your Lincoln Memorial penny is worth more than a... common penny.
+Read the descriptions carefully and study the photos to see if your Lincoln Memorial penny is worth more than a common... penny.
 You can click on the photos to see a larger and more detailed image.

 01 of 07

 Although extremely rare in any grade, people have found these rare pennies in rolls and in circulation.
 An uncirculated coin sold in February of 2012 for over $80,000!
 This coin is a classic example of doubled die variety.
 Look for a double image on "IN GOD WE TRUST" and on "LIBERTY" on the obverse of the coin.
 Both images should be raised or in relief.

 02 of 07

 In 1970 the San Francisco mint used two different dies to produce Lincoln Cents that year.
 One die had a date that was larger than the other.
 The smaller date is the rarer of the two and carries a premium value.
 The easiest way to tell the difference is to look at the date and the word "LIBERTY."
 On the large date variety, the "7" in 1970 is lower than the "9" and the "0".
 On the small date variety, the "7" is level.
 Additionally, the word...
 "LIBERTY" is soft and mushy on most small date coins.